NEWLY DIAGNOSED

 What type of cholangiocarcinoma do I have, and where exactly did it start?

 Cholangiocarcinoma is classified by where it starts in the bile duct system.
-International patient guidance from ESMO describes the main types as intrahepatic, perihilar/hilar, and distal cholangiocarcinoma.
+The National Cancer Institute describes the main locations as intrahepatic bile duct cancer, perihilar bile duct cancer, and distal bile duct cancer.

 Intrahepatic cholangiocarcinoma

-This starts in the small bile ducts inside the liver.
+Intrahepatic cholangiocarcinoma starts in these bile ducts inside the liver.

 Why it matters: this location can affect liver surgery planning, liver-directed treatments, systemic therapy, genomic profiling, and careful review of scans.

-Depending on the case, surgical options may include liver resection, where part of the liver is removed.
+Depending on the case, surgical options may include partial hepatectomy, where part of the liver is removed.

 Perihilar or hilar cholangiocarcinoma

-Why it matters: this location can affect bile drainage, jaundice, stenting, surgery planning, and whether a high-flow hepatobiliary surgeon should review the case early.
+Why it matters: this location can affect bile drainage, jaundice, stenting, surgery planning, and whether an experienced hepatobiliary surgeon who regularly assesses and operates on cholangiocarcinoma patients should review the case early.

-Depending on the case, surgical options may include resection, and in highly selected cases, liver transplant pathways may be discussed.
+Depending on the case, surgical options may include bile duct surgery, liver resection, or highly selected liver transplant pathways.

 Distal extrahepatic cholangiocarcinoma